 In 2004, the Galt House Hotel replaced a simple walkway between the two towers with the magnificent 3rd Floor Conservatory.
 This steel and glass enclosed lounge was modeled on the Crystal Palace build in the middle of Hyde Park, London in 1851 for the Great Exhibition.
 The Conservatory features Al J’s Lounge, name for founder Al J. Schneider, and Thelma’s Deli, named for Mr. Schneider’s wife.
 It also serves as a tribute to naturalist John James Audubon, friend of Dr. W.C.
 Galt.

-Calhoun Construction served as the General Contractor to renovate the walkway after an extensive renovation of the towers completed in 2020.
+Calhoun Construction served as the General Contractor to renovate the 8,000 sf Conservatory Atrium Bar after an extensive renovation of the towers completed in 2020.

 Celebrate anything and everything with Party City in Louisville, KY !
 Party City is America’s favorite party store in for birthday party supplies, baby shower favors, Halloween costumes, and more.
 Get your party goods for less – everything you need for theme parties, wedding receptions, retirement parties, and sporting events.